10 Practical Ways To Make A Narcissist Respect You

 how-to-make-a-narcissist-respect-you

-Here’s how to make narcissists respect you so that you can take control of the relationship.
+Here’s how to make narcissists respect you:

 1. Let them see you as an extension of themselves.